arjunsharman06/professional_portfolio/README.md

 ## Description
-* The Web page is the mock-up provided sample profile page in the assigment.
+* The Web page is the mock-up provided sample profile page in the assignment.
-* At the top of the page there is developer's name with the navigation bar pointing to following sections i.e About Me, Work , Contact Me , Resume.
+* At the top of the page there is developer's name with the navigation bar pointing to following sections i.e. About Me, Work , Contact Me , Resume.
-* Profile picture section is also provided which maintains it's aspect ratio for differnt sizes of photos.
+* Profile picture section is also provided which maintains it's aspect ratio for different sizes of photos.
 * Upon hovering on the work section , the selected project will pop up in comparison to the other projects and upon clicking , it will direct to the deployed page of   the respective page.
-The scrolling option is also provied for the sectons.
+The scrolling option is also provide for the sections.
 * The footer section contains the contact information of the developer which includes phone number , email address , GitHub and Twitter details.
-Upon clicking the email address link it will re-direct to Outlook.Similarly upon clicking the Github & Twitter links , the flow will go to the respective pages.
+Upon clicking the       email address link it will re-direct to Outlook.
+Similarly upon clicking the GitHub & Twitter links , the flow will go to the respective pages.
-* The page is responsive and have different behavior for diffrent screen sizes .(Screen- shot is added below)
+* The page is responsive and have different behavior for different screen sizes .(Screen- shot is added below)

 ## Features

 - Responsive Design